erg-lang/erg/doc/EN/syntax/19_mutability.md

 The `id!` procedure returns the address in memory where the object resides.

-`b` is a `Nat` "dynamic" array.
+`b` is a `Nat` "dynamic" list.
 The content of the object changes, but the variables point to the same thing.

 ```python
 b = ![1, 2, 3]